 Living space that is above the land line and has heating, lighting, and ventilation is included in the gross living area.
 Garage space does not make the cut.
 In general, neither do basements, even if they’re finished (although appraisers will include the space in their appraisal valuation).

 A good rule of thumb is that anything that is built below grade, i.e. underground, does not count toward gross living area.
-Other buildings, including guesthouses and pool houses, that require you to go outside to them can’t be included in gross living area either.
+Other buildings, including guesthouses and pool houses, that require you to go outside to them can’t be included in the gross living area either.

 That said, it can be helpful to measure the square footage of these areas for your records, and they can be included separately in a sales listing